Breaking the HISCO Barrier: Automatic Occupational Standardization with OccCANINE: Introduction

 \section{Introduction}

-The study of occupational outcomes requires systematic data on peoples occupations and the HISCO (Historical International Standard Classification of Occupations) system has emerged as the standard for categorizing diverse occupational data.
-However, the manual classification of vast datasets into HISCO codes has been an arduous and time-consuming process for researchers thus hampering progress.
-A simple back-of-the-envelope exercise demonstrates the problem well: Even a highly experienced researcher might spend 10 seconds recognizing and typing the correct HISCO code for any given occupational description and even for 10,000 unique occupational descriptions this would mean that the researcher would spend in the order of 28 hours coding everything, or 280 hours (11 days - no breaks) for 100,000 observations.
+The study of occupational outcomes requires systematic data on people's occupations, and the Historical International Standard Classification of Occupations (HISCO) system has emerged as the standard for categorizing diverse historical occupational data \citep{leeuwen2002hisco}.
+However, the manual classification of large datasets into HISCO codes has been an arduous and time-consuming process, hampering research progress.
+A simple back-of-the-envelope exercise illustrates the scale of the problem: Even a highly experienced researcher might spend 10 seconds identifying and typing the correct HISCO code for an occupational description.
+Thus, coding 10,000 unique descriptions would take around 28 hours of manual labor.
+In datasets with hundreds of thousands, or even millions, of descriptions, a manual approach quickly becomes infeasible.

-In this paper, we present a solution that transforms the task of coding occupations into something which is done automatically in a few minutes or a couple of hours including verification of the quality.
-We introduce 'OccCANINE' - a transformer language model \citep{Clark2022CANINE} (CANINE) - which we fine-tune on 14 million observations of occupational descriptions with associated HISCO codes in 14 different languages.
-This training data was generously contributed by 22 different research projects, each of which is cited in table \ref{tab:training_data}.
-The outcome is a model with an impressive overall accuracy of 93.5 percent\footnote{95.5 percent prescion, 98.7 percent recall and an F1-score of 96.0 percent}, capable of taking a straightforward textual description of an occupation and accurately determining the most applicable HISCO codes associated with it.
+In this paper, we present a solution that transforms the task of coding occupations into something that can be completed automatically in minutes or a few hours, including verification of quality.
+We introduce \textit{OccCANINE}---a small transformer-based language model built on the \textit{CANINE} model by \citet{Clark2022CANINE}---which we finetune on 15.8 million observations of occupational descriptions paired with HISCO codes across 13 languages.
+This training data was generously contributed by numerous researchers and cover 29 different sources, each of which is cited in Table \ref{tab:training_data}.
+The resulting model achieves high accuracy, precision, and recall, and can reliably transform raw textual descriptions of occupations into the most appropriate HISCO codes.

-The HISCO system was introduced in an effort to produce internationally comparable occupational data \citep{leeuwen2002hisco}.
-It, and its various modifications, has since then become the most widely used classification scheme for historical occupation with the so-called PST system being the most widely spread alternative \citep{wrigley2010pst}.
-It should be noted, that the results presented here easily generalize to any occupational classification system.
-With a limited amount of training data, our model can be fine-tuned to any classification system.